shakeib98/SPIC/README.md

 3. To verify both point 1 and 2 while withdrawing NFT and reward tokens

 *identity_nullifier.circom*:
--Private parameters
+- Private parameters
-    -Identity nullifier
+    - Identity nullifier
-    -Identity trapdoor
+    - Identity trapdoor
-    -Secret
+    - Secret
-    -Merkle path
+    - Merkle path
-    -Path indices
+    - Path indices
--Public parameters
+- Public parameters
-    -NFT id
+    - NFT id
-    -NFT contract address
+    - NFT contract address
-    -Public key of the users
+    - Public key of the users
-    -Merkle root
+    - Merkle root

 *voting_nullifier.circom* :
--Private parameters:
+- Private parameters:
-    -Identity nullifier
+    - Identity nullifier
-    -Merkle path
+    - Merkle path
-    -Path indices
+    - Path indices
--Public parameters:
+- Public parameters:
-    -Identity commitment
+    - Identity commitment
-    -Voting nullifier (hash = (circle id , contributor’s pk) -Merkle root
+    - Voting nullifier (hash = (circle id , contributor’s pk)
+    - Merkle root

 **Contract** :
 The purpose of the contract is:
--To create organization in which circles can be added and contributors can be added -Functionality to submit the voting commitment -Handling the voting weight as per the allocated match fund -To behave as an escrow where people can deposit NFT -To make sure voting starts and ends at the right epoch time and ensure the security as well
+- To create organization in which circles can be added and contributors can be added
+- Functionality to submit the voting commitment
+- Handling the voting weight as per the allocated match fund
+- To behave as an escrow where people can deposit NFT
+- To make sure voting starts and ends at the right epoch time and ensure the security as well

 Some contracts:
-1.Semaphore (existing contracts will be used after making some additional changes) 2.Token (Mock ERC20 token)
+1. Semaphore (existing contracts will be used after making some additional changes)
+2. Token (Mock ERC20 token)
-3.NFT (Mock ERC721 token)
+3. NFT (Mock ERC721 token)
-4.Verifier contract (groth16 verifier contract)
+4. Verifier contract (groth16 verifier contract)

 ### System Design: